Our pick for a high-yield savings account: American Express® Personal Savings High Yield Savings

-Research the kind of rings you can afford.
-You don’t need to visit a jeweler, as there are plenty of online sites that can give you an idea of what you can get.
+Research the kinds of rings you can afford.
+You don’t need to visit a jeweler to do this, as there are plenty of online sites that can give you an idea of what you can get.

 Determine how much you need to put away monthly to reach your goal and set up automatic deposits.
 Consider these contributions like a bill and roll this payment into your budget so that you don’t miss a month and fall behind on your plan.

 Find a roundup app or keep-the-change program to save even more to make consistent progress toward your goal with your extra money.
 If you receive a bonus, pay off a debt or cancel a bill, consider rerouting that money into your savings account.

 Have a conversation with your partner about expectations for an engagement ring before you get started.
 Diamond rings can cost an average of $5,900, according to The Knot’s 2019 Real Weddings Study.
 But not everyone has their heart set on a diamond.
 Other popular rocks include amethyst, turquoise and sapphire, which can cost significantly less.

 It’s likely that you’ll spend more than $1,000 on an engagement ring, no matter what you choose.
 But when you add a 14-karat gold band, special settings and personal touches, you can spend more than the $5,000 on average.
 If you can avoid financing a ring, you’ll end up paying less in the long run.

 The best account for a short-term savings goal is one that offers a high APY, little fees and little access to your money.
 Consider these types of accounts: